 State of Washington Classified Job Specification

-AVALANCHE FORECAST & CONTROL SPECIALIST 4
+AVALANCHE FORECAST AND CONTROL SUPERVISOR

-Plans, enacts, and reviews an operational program to manage avalanche hazards affecting Washington State Highways;
+Plans, enacts and reviews an operational program to manage avalanche hazards affecting Washington State Highways;

 Organizes and supervises weather data collection and avalanche control missions;